Project Management Office and PMO Software Solution

-No two PMOs are the same as their structure is often dependent on their organisation’s needs.
-By extension their specific roles and responsibilities can sometimes be different.
+No two PMOs are the same as their structure is dependent on their organisation’s needs.
+By extension their specific roles and responsibilities can differ.
 However, it is a known fact that PMOs have to put on many hats and provide a wide range of services to be able to foster their organisation’s needs.
-From data analysts, manager, delivery supporter, process trainer to resource manager and many more.
+PMO staff act as data analysts, managers, delivery supporters, process trainers, resource managers and many more.
 Some of the general activities and responsibilities of PMOs include

 A controlling PMO takes a step up from the supporting position and exerts a higher degree of control over projects.
 This PMO acts as the auditor that not only provides the tools, processes and best practices to teams, but also makes sure they are being properly applied.
 This approach is applied often because the organisation wishes to ‘rein in’ on proven benefits of the PMOs offerings or if the PMO has gained sufficient executive support to hold more power over projects.
 This type of PMO is best suited for organisations with a balanced matrix model where project control is shared between functional managers and project managers.

-Directive PMOs manage and control projects at the highest degree and their key purpose is to provide professional expertise, experience and resources to manage projects.
-In these PMOs, project managers are selected directly from within the PMO itself, typically from a pool of experienced project managers.
+Directive PMOs manage and control projects at the highest level and their key purpose is to provide professional expertise, experience and resources to manage projects.
+In these PMOs, project managers are selected directly from within the PMO itself, typically from a pool of experienced individuals.
 This helps guarantee a high level of consistency across all projects and overcomes typical issues that come with communication, culture clash and reporting.
-This type of PMO is best fit for organisations that can accommodate this structure and fit the ensuing cultures.
+This type of PMO is a best fit for organisations that can accommodate this structure and fit the ensuing cultures.

-As mentioned before, PMOs can be both internal and external.
-For some organisations, it is either not feasible nor effective to create and maintain an entire team for the PMO.
-Technologies are changing at break-neck speeds and the complexity of projects are growing.
-Finding the necessary talent, expertise and knowledge to be able to bring the optimal results from a PMO can be like finding a needle in a haystack.
+As mentioned, PMOs can be both internal and external.
+For some organisations, it is neither feasible nor effective to create and maintain an entire team for the PMO.
+With technologies are changing at break-neck speeds and the complexity of projects are growing.
+Finding the necessary talent, expertise and knowledge to be able to bring the optimal results from a PMO can be difficult.

 And that’s where PMO as a Service (PMOaaS) steps in.
 PMOaaS often gather leading professionals with extended experience in establishing and operating PMOs and are able to design and implement PMOs suited to your organization’s unique context, needs and requirements.
 Depending on the organisation, they can offer services ranging from technical support through unique innovative apps geared specifically to support your PMO to fully implementing and managing your PMO from scratch.
 So it doesn’t matter at what stage your PMO is at, an organisation can always benefit from PMO as a Service.